basho/basho_docs/source/languages/en/riak/dev/using/search.md

 ## Introduction

 Riak Search 2.0 is a new open-source project integrated with Riak.
 It allows for distributed, scalable, fault tolerant, transparent indexing and querying of Riak values.
 It's easy to use.
-After connecting a bucket (or bucket type) to a solr index, you simply write values (such as JSON, XML, plain text, datastructures, etc.) into Riak as normal, and then query those indexed values like Solr.
+After connecting a bucket (or bucket type) to a Solr index, you simply write values (such as JSON, XML, plain text, datatypes, etc.) into Riak as normal, and then query those indexed values using the Solr API.

 ### Why Riak Search

 Some of Riak's core strengths lie in its scalability, fault tolerance, and ease of operations.
-However, Riak models its data in key-value objects, and a KV store is something that few would claim is easy to query.
+However, Riak models its data in key-value objects, and a key-value store is something that few would claim is easy to query.
 This is the driving force behind Riak Search, to provide an integrated, scalable mechanism to build ad hoc queries against values stored in a Riak cluster, while holding true to Riak's core strengths.

 ![Yokozuna](/images/yokozuna.png)